-This document was prepared by California Air Resources Board (CARB or Board) staff to document the preliminary cost inputs and assumptions to be used for the economic analysis of the Advanced Clean Fleets regulation currently under development, as well as display the total cost of ownership of selected vehicles.
-This document is being released in advance of the Standardized Regulatory Impact Analysis (SRIA) and Initial Statement of Reasons (ISOR) for the Advanced Clean Fleets regulation to support stakeholder input and to provide the opportunity for staff to make revisions prior to publication of the SRIA and ISOR.
-Please send comments or cost information to the informal comment docket by September 27, 2021 to be considered prior to completion of the SRIA.
-Stakeholders can also continue to comment throughout the regulatory process.
+This document was prepared by California Air Resources Board (CARB or Board) staff to document the preliminary cost inputs and assumptions to be used for the economic analysis of the proposed Advanced Clean Fleets (ACF) regulation currently under development, as well as display the total cost of ownership of selected vehicles.
+This document was originally released September 9, 2021 in advance of the Standardized Regulatory Impact Assessment (SRIA) and Initial Statement of Reasons (ISOR) for the proposed ACF regulation to support stakeholder input and to provide the opportunity for staff to make revisions prior to publication of the SRIA and ISOR.